ketankauntia/The-Dice-Game-JS/README.md

 # DICE GAME

+Just a simple Project, run the index.html file.

 - Win = First to reach exact 20 OR Player who is stays within 20 before the other player looses for crossing 20.
 - Reset the game with the "NEW GAME" button.
 - Play using "ROLL DICE" and "HOLD".